TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 ## Introduction

 As technology advances, its integration with agriculture follows.
 One such application is for greenhouses.
 Essentially, greenhouses are buildings used to grow plants in a controlled environment.
-Our project proposal is to design a portable sensory network to detect and control CO2, O2, light, temperature, and humidity.
+This project proposal is to design a portable sensory network to detect and control CO2, O2, light, temperature, and humidity.
 There will also be camera implementation to show plant growth through time.

 ## Formulating the Problem

 Greenhouses can have inaccurate measures of temperature causing issues with plant growth.
-Our plan is to work with Dr. Kenmonth-Schultz, as well as the biological department at Tennessee Tech, to make a sensory network that is capable of detecting specific variables mentioned above and regulating the temperature.
-Website Design, hardware implementation, and running wires requires a diverse set of engineers and minds to solve this problem.
+The group is to work with Dr. Kenmonth-Schultz, as well as the biological department at Tennessee Tech, to make a sensory network that is capable of detecting specific variables mentioned above and regulating the temperature and optional water pumps, fan speeds, and ventilation angles.
+Website Design, hardware implementation, and running wires requires a diverse set of engineers and minds to engineer a solution to these problems.
 All solutions that are currently available have soaring prices, and other specific devices might be required.
-There seems to be no all-in-one solution for our project.
+There seems to be no all-in-one solution for this application.

 ### Background